 Section/Overview GSI Specifics Pros Cons Type of Funding Development Impact Fees: paid by an applicant seeking approval of a development project.
 Could potentially be used to fund retrofits of adjacent public right-of-way areas with GSI as part of development or redevelopment projects.
 Cost for retrofitting streets can be leveraged through development activities.
 If a fee is found to not relate to the impact created by the development project, or to exceed the reasonable cost of providing the public service, then the fee may be declared a "special tax" subject to approval by a two-thirds majority of voters.
-PlanningCapital Grants: one time funds that require an application from a funding agency.
+Planning Capital Grants : one time funds that require an application from a funding agency.
 Could be used to plan, design and/or build GSI.
 Can fund programs or systems that would otherwise take up significant general fund revenues.
 Usually a one-time source of funding only.
 May need to create new programs and systems for each grant.
 Usually have strings attached for matching funds and other requirements.
 Little control over timing of applications and payment can lead to difficulties in coordination with other programs and grants.
 Can be very competitive and resource intensive to apply.
 No guarantee of success.
-Post-project O&M costs must be borne by the agency.
-PlanningCapital Benefit Assessment and Community Facility Districts Typically used to build and/or maintain facilities such as GSI improvements and/or services.
+Post-project O&amp;M costs must be borne by the agency.
+Planning Capital Benefit Assessment and Community Facility Districts Typically used to build and/or maintain facilities such as GSI improvements and/or services.
 Can be used to fund maintenance and operations.
 Requires property owners and/or businesses to agree that the need is present and that they should be (at least partially) responsible for funding it.
-Capital O&M
+Capital O&amp;M

-Section/Overview GSI Specifics Pros Cons Type of Funding Business Improvement Districts Businesses and property owners tax themselves and manage the funds to build or maintain GSI assets.
-Can provide sense of ownership and pride in the neighborhood when results are visible. nip and pride in the and others to the extent that they are unwilling to approve other funding Infrastructure Financing Districts Captures increase in ad valorum tax increases (similar to redevelopment agencies) for infrastructure improvements such as GSI Can be jointly done with multiple cities.
+Section/Overview GSI Specifics Pros Cons Type of Funding Planning Capital O&amp;M Business Improvement Districts Businesses and property owners tax themselves and manage the funds to build or maintain GSI assets.
+Can provide sense of ownership and pride in the neighborhood when results are visible.
+Can burden businesses, property owners and others to the extent that they are unwilling to approve other funding measures.
+Infrastructure Financing Districts Captures increase in ad valorum tax increases (similar to redevelopment agencies) for infrastructure improvements such as GSI Can be jointly done with multiple cities.
 Cannot capture any of the local school district's portion of tax increment.
-PlanningCapitalO&M Motor Vehicle License Fees: fees on each motor vehicle that is registered.
+Planning Capital O&amp;M Motor Vehicle License Fees: fees on each motor vehicle that is registered.
 Could be used to plan, design and/or build GSI.
 Can be flexible in purpose and can supply a long-term stable revenue source.
 If the total number of new annual motor vehicle registrations decline over time (as may happen with carsharing, transit increases, biking and walking and the rollout of automated vehicles) revenues will decline.
 Difficult to achieve the 2/3 majority needed to pass due to Prop 26.
 Only for activities that are deemed to help mitigate impacts from motor vehicles.
-PlanningCapital
+Planning Capital